How To Overcome Vitamin D Deficiency: A 3-Step Plan

 Take Supplements If You Have A Deficiency

 Where babies are concerned, the American Academy of Pediatrics recommends supplements of 400 IU of vitamin D a day till they start consuming at least 1,000 mL of milk or infant formula fortified with vitamin D daily.
 This is because breastmilk doesn’t supply enough vitamin D to meet your baby’s needs.
-Also, since babies have delicate skins, sun exposure is not recommended for them.
+Also, since babies have delicate skins, too much sun exposure is not recommended for them.
 Do speak with your pediatrician about this.

 You Need 400–800 IU Of Vitamin D Daily Depending On Age